SteveDunn/Vogen/README.md

 }
 ```

 You might also provide other constructors which might not validate the data, thereby _allowing invalid data into your domain_.
 Those other constructors might not throw exception, or might throw different exceptions.
-One of the opinions in Vogen is that any invalid data given to a Value Object throws a `ValueObjectValidationException`.
+One of the opinions in Vogen is that any invalid data given to a value object throws a `ValueObjectValidationException`.

 You could also use `default(CustomerId)` to evade validation.
 In Vogen, there are analysers that catch this and fail the build, e.g: